 Where the Nectar Memory Foam mattress really stands out, though, is value for money.
-It’s often generously discounted, making it considerably cheaper than rivals including Casper and Purple.
-Right now, there's up to $400 off - and it comes with $399-worth of free sleep accessories too (luxury pillows, a mattress protector and sheets).
-There's also a generous one-year trial period to decide whether it's right for you, and a lifetime warranty.
-When it comes to sheer value for money, we think it's the best memory foam mattress (opens in new tab) you can buy.
+It's often generously discounted – typically by $200 – making it considerably cheaper than rivals Casper and Purple.
+You'll almost always get a big bedding bundle thrown in for free too (worth up to $499).
+Add to that a generous one-year trial period to decide whether it's right for you, and a lifetime warranty.
+When it comes to sheer value for money, we think the Nectar is the best memory foam mattress (opens in new tab) you can buy.

 The GhostBed Luxe mattress is a premium all-foam mattress that's jam-packed with cooling tech, making it one of the best mattress in a box options for anyone who overheats at night.
 GhostBed call it 'the coolest bed in the world' - and plenty of industry reviewers agree, voting it as the best mattress for hot sleepers.